ziaraheem/flip-the-coin/README.md

-# Getting Started with Create React App Making a Flip Coin App!!
+# Getting Started with Create React App Making a Burger App!!